Electric cars

 In July 2022 Fiat stopped selling petrol and diesel cars in the UK, with the whole Fiat car range offered purely in Hybrid or Fully Electric versions.

 That should tell you just how strongly we believe in the UK’s switch to Driving Electric.
-Also demonstrated by the ‘Fiat e-Grant’, saving you £3,000 on a New Fiat 600e or 500e.
+Also demonstrated by the ‘Fiat e-Grant’, saving you £3,000 on a New Fiat 600e.

 Heading towards an electric future